Gunfire, shootings and panic mar American weekend

 “Many more people would have died last night if not for a responsible armed citizen,” Ison said.

-The three people who died were in addition to the killer.
-Police identified him as 20-year-old Jonathan Sapirman, but did not yet know a motive.
+The three people who died were in addition to the 20-year-old shooter.
+Police did not yet know a motive.

+Ison said the man used an AR-15-style rifle during the shooting, firing 24 rounds within two minutes.
+Investigators found another one and magazines with more than 100 rounds of ammunition in the bathroom.
+They also found a handgun on the shooter.

 HOUSTON